eddmann/eddmann.github.io/_posts/2019/2019-02-09-allocating-secret-santas-with-a-substitution-cipher-using-clojure.md

 anne,f
 ```

-The solution I wanted to develop catered for the use-case that certain criteria had to be met to make participants eligible to pair with each other.
+The solution I wanted to develop catered for the use-case where certain criteria had to be met to make participants eligible to pair with each other.
-In this case the invariant was that participants could only buy gifts for the same gender.
+In this case, the invariant was that participants could only buy gifts for the same gender.

 ```clojure
 (use '[clojure.string :only [split split-lines]])